infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Nutrition.md

 ## Information availability around food
 - Allied areas such as healthcare and caregiving must have data on children's nutritional status and history via individual care plans.

-To bridge this gap, *challenges that need to be overcome* are:
+To bridge this gap, *challenges and opportunities that exist* are:

-## Beliefs and culture around food
+## Cultural influence on food
 - Gender disparity in food - differences in expectations for quantity and quality of food, differences in participation in food preparation etc.
-- Regional cultural  and religious influences on menu - differences in type of food available to children
+- Regional, cultural and religious influences on menu - differences in type of food available to children, diversity of diet and quantity.
--
+- Traditional food preparation - differences in techniques used in the kitchen

+## Dominance of Input focused incentives

+- Donor behavior influencing diet - celebrations, special events, in-kind donation of food have a disproportionate influence on diet choices
+- Children looking malnourished could have a benefit to maintaining "orphanage" image in some cases
+- Mindset of meeting basic survival vs excellent nutritional inputs
+- Quality and type of food provided varying based on donation sources and market prices and not only dependent on nutritional needs